 Comprehensive Overview

 Despite this promising start, fuel cell technology remained largely undeveloped for over a century.
 The primary obstacle was the high cost and complexity of the materials and components required.
 It wasn't until the mid-20th century, driven by the space race, that significant advancements were made.
-NASA recognized the potential of fuel cells as a lightweight, reliable power source for spacecraft.
+Day to day, nASA recognized the potential of fuel cells as a lightweight, reliable power source for spacecraft.
 The Gemini and Apollo missions utilized alkaline fuel cells to provide electricity and drinking water for astronauts.
 These missions significantly advanced fuel cell technology, paving the way for future developments.

 From the late 20th century into the 21st century, technological advances have drastically improved the efficiency, durability, and cost-effectiveness of fuel cells.
+The development of PEMFCs, with their lower operating temperatures and faster start-up times, has been particularly crucial for automotive applications.
 Research efforts have focused on developing new materials for electrodes and electrolytes, improving fuel cell design, and reducing manufacturing costs.
-The development of PEMFCs, with their lower operating temperatures and faster start-up times, has been particularly crucial for automotive applications.
 These advancements have propelled the development of fuel cell vehicles (FCVs) and other applications, bringing the vision of a hydrogen-powered future closer to reality.
 The focus is also on producing green hydrogen using renewable sources such as solar, wind, and hydro-power, to reduce the carbon footprint and increase the sustainability of the fuel cell technology.

 Trends and Latest Developments